chaos-mesh/chaos-mesh/doc/setup_env.md

 ## Prepare the deployment environment

 With the toolchain ready, you still need a local Kubernetes cluster as the deployment environment.
-Because kind is already installed in your local, you can now set up the K8s cluster directly:
+Because kind is already installed, you can now set up the K8s cluster directly:

 ```
 hack/kind-cluster-build.sh